Blackburn-Labs/proem-ui-web/docs/store.md

 ```

+You may have noticed that even though the actions fire events with types `ITEMS_ADD`, `ITEMS_LIST`, etc, the reducer
+is watching for  `ITEMS_ADD_FULFILLED`, `ITEMS_LIST_FULFILLED`.
+This is a special addition made for actions that have a
+promise for a payload, like Axios calls to API methods.
+Actions with promises as paylaods will have 3 possible types fires:

+ - `*_PENDING` - Fired when the action first starts
+ - `*_FULFILLED` - Fired when the action completes successfully
+ - `*_REJECTED` - Fire if thew action results in an error

+For more information see [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware/blob/HEAD/docs/introduction.md).

 Both of these reducers need to be added to `reducer/index.js` to make then accessible in by the application:
 ```javascript
 import { combineReducers } from 'redux';